kkorzen/RaspberryPi-Lora/README.md

 # RaspberryPi_LoRa_Communication
 ---
 ## Introduction
-Project was being developed during the second semester of Master studies in Embedded System Field on **Warsaw Univeristy of Technology**.
+Project was being developed during the second semester of Master studies in Embedded Systems field on **Warsaw Univeristy of Technology**.
 Project was a part of a total of three mini-projects as part of the **Internet of Things** (pol. *Internet Rzeczy*) classes.

 The main goal of the project was to establish a connection between **two Raspberry Pi 3 SBCs** (ang.
 Single Board Computers) using a LoRa protocol.
 Every Raspbbery Pi had its own Dragino LoRa/GPS hat which enables setting up a communiaction.
 As mentioned, the hat is equipped with a GPS module, although it wasn't tested and used in this project.
-For data sent we choce an avarge RGB value of the picture taken by PiCamera.
+For data sent we chose an avarge RGB value of the picture taken by PiCamera.

+## Before moving on into README
+The recommended OS for this project is **Raspbian OS 32-bit** as the WiringPi library works best on this software.
+Make sure you've installed the right OS as our program may not work on the 64-bit version.

 ## Important links & files